KOEZ (FM): Christmas music

 Each holiday season since 1998, KOEZ drops its regular music format and plays Christmas music for several weeks leading up to Christmas Day.
 The station traditionally flips to Christmas music prior to Thanksgiving.
+Additionally, some years KOEZ flips to Christmas music for just one weekend in late July, as a part of their Christmas in July programming.
 Currently, KOEZ is the only commercially-licensed non-religious station in the Des Moines market to devote its entire playlist to the holiday format.

 Other stations in the Des Moines market attempted to compete with KOEZ in playing the Christmas format.
 KPTL (now KXNO-FM) in 2013 and KMXD (now KDRB) in 2004, both owned by Clear Channel Communications (now iHeartMedia) flipped to all-Christmas music for a single year but did not continue in subsequent years.